angular/angular/aio/content/guide/view-encapsulation.md

 #### No encapsulation

-The first example shows the `NoEncapsulationComponent` that has `ViewEncapsulation.None`.
-This component colors its template nodes red.
+The first example shows a component that has `ViewEncapsulation.None`.
+This component colors its template elements red.

 <code-example path="view-encapsulation/src/app/no-encapsulation.component.ts" header="src/app/no-encapsulation.component.ts"></code-example>>

 Angular adds the styles for this component as global styles to the `<head>` of the document.

-**Angular also adds the styles to all shadow DOM hosts.**
-Therefore the styles are available throughout the application.
+**Angular also adds the styles to all shadow DOM hosts.** Therefore the styles are available throughout the application.

 <img src="generated/images/guide/view-encapsulation/no-encapsulation.png" alt="component with no encapsulation">

 #### Emulated encapsulation

-The second example shows the `EmulatedEncapsulationComponent` that has `ViewEncapsulation.Emulated`.
-This component colors its template nodes green.
+The second example shows a component that has `ViewEncapsulation.Emulated`.
+This component colors its template elements green.

 <code-example path="view-encapsulation/src/app/emulated-encapsulation.component.ts" header="src/app/emulated-encapsulation.component.ts"></code-example>>

 Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, and to all the shadow DOM hosts.
 But in this case, the styles are "scoped" by the attributes described in ["Inspecting generated CSS"](#inspecting-generated-css) above.

-Therefore, only the nodes directly within this component's template will match its styles.
+Therefore, only the elements directly within this component's template will match its styles.
 Since the "scoped" styles from the `EmulatedEncapsulationComponent` are very specific, they override the global styles from the `NoEncapsulationComponent`.

 In this example, the `EmulatedEncapsulationComponent` contains a `NoEncapsulationComponent`.
-The `NoEncapsulationComponent` is styled as expected because the scoped styles do not match its contents.
+The `NoEncapsulationComponent` is styled as expected because the scoped styles do not match elements in its template.

 <img src="generated/images/guide/view-encapsulation/emulated-encapsulation.png" alt="component with no encapsulation">

 #### Shadow DOM encapsulation

-Finally, there is the `ShadowDomEncapsulationComponent` that has `ViewEncapsulation.ShadowDom`.
-This component colors its contents blue.
+The third example show a component that has `ViewEncapsulation.ShadowDom`.
+This component colors its template elements blue.

 <code-example path="view-encapsulation/src/app/shadow-dom-encapsulation.component.ts" header="src/app/shadow-dom-encapsulation.component.ts"></code-example>>

 Angular adds styles for this component only to the shadow DOM host, so they are not visible outside the shadow DOM.

-Angular also adds the global styles from the `NoEncapsulationComponent` and `ViewEncapsulationComponent` to the shadow DOM host, so those styles are still available to the nodes in the template of this component.
+Note that Angular also adds the global styles from the `NoEncapsulationComponent` and `ViewEncapsulationComponent` to the shadow DOM host, so those styles are still available to the elements in the template of this component.

 In this example, the `ShadowDomEncapsulationComponent` contains both a `NoEncapsulationComponent` and `ViewEncapsulationComponent`.